ramteke/patternDiscussions/src/main/java/Singelton/README.md

 From: https://dzone.com/articles/singleton-design-pattern-%E2%80%93<br>
 <pre>
+NOTE:  singleton instance is a static class variable in the stored in the PermGen space of the heap.

 In such situation the may be three or more threads are waiting on the synchronized block to get access.

 Since we have used synchronized only one thread will be given access.